MailTape/MailTape-v1/_posts/2022-02-13-Luiza-Brina.md

 track6_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/481/track6.mp3'
 track6_title: Jesse Adelman - Even If
 ---
 <p id="introduction"> The week can bring so much to challenge and test us.
-This Sunday, let's exhale all that the past days have brought onto our shoulders and ease into the morning with our dear guest [Luiza Brina](https://luizabrina.bandcamp.com/).
+This Sunday, we offer a reprieve.
+Together, let's exhale all that the past days have brought onto our shoulders and ease into the morning with our dear guest [Luiza Brina](https://luizabrina.bandcamp.com/).
 <br><br>
-These tracks seek to soothe and soften us, providing some moments of healing for a gentle morning.
+Luiza's dreamy selection seeks to soothe and soften us, providing some moments of healing for a gentle morning, much deserved :)
 </p>

 # Luiza Brina's selection